-In an effort to conserve energy and respect the environment, we ask that you turn off all the lights when not in use and when you leave for a day’s excursions.
+Casa Tonka is an off-the-grid property in an ecologically sensitive area.
+So in a effort to conserve energy and respect the environment, we ask that you turn off all the lights when not in use and when you leave for a day's excursions.

 Casa Tonka is located in one of the most remote parts of Costa Rica and many amazing creatures live here.
 A word of caution: some of them are dangerous.
 We suggest that you use a light when walking at night and always use caution when walking in the jungle.

 There is no rubbish service here in the jungle and we recycle what we can.
-We ask that you separate your garbage and dispose of it accordingly in the appropriate bins.
-Please put your organics in the compost provided.
+We ask that you separate your recyclables and use the appropriate bins.
+Please do not put your organics in the rubbish bin and use the compost bucket provided.

 Just like in much of Costa Rica, our septic tank is unable to handle any paper or feminine products so we ask that you place these things in the bin provided next to the toilet.